top of page

 Far from the tourist trail, this gem sits securely within 100 acres of gated lush Montego Bay greenery.

-Pineapple Rooms with louvered doors open to the sea air.
+The Pineapple Rooms' louvered doors open to the sea air.
 There's Blue Mountain coffee at dawn and an overly convincing rum punch at sunset.
 Afternoons, those are for writing.
 In between cocktails at the Ralph Lauren styled bar and conversations with linen-shirted strangers after dinner.

 Not yet ready to share your story's concept?
 Instead, listen to your heart's content to the conversations at dinner at one of their Michelin-starred chef's pop-up .